Matti Korhonen

 MY COACHING STORY

-In 2017 when I had given it all as a goalie it was time to quit active playing at the age of 33 because I was not going to make it to the level where you get paid enough only to play hockey.
-After I quit playing I also took some time off from coaching.
-I only kept working with selected goalies while the focus of my efforts was building a career outside of hockey.
+In 2017, after giving it all as a goalie, it was time to quit active playing at the age of 33, as I was not going to reach a level where I could earn enough money by only playing hockey.
+After I quit playing, I also took some time off from coaching.
+I continued working only with selected goalies while focusing my efforts on building a career outside of hockey.

-2019-2020 was the first season in my life when I was coaching and not playing.
-It felt relieving when I wasn't thinking that "I should be in the net stopping pucks".
+The 2019–2020 season was the first season in my life when I was coaching and not playing.
+It felt relieving not to think, β€œI should be in the net stopping pucks.”
 It felt like I was where I was supposed to be.
-I enjoyed coaching differently than before because I didn’t desire to be in the net stopping the pucks like I always had before.
+I enjoyed coaching differently than before because I no longer desired to be the one stopping pucks like I always had before.
 I was happy and content being on the side.

 Some of the successful goalies I have worked with